carolkekas28/MC404/README.md

 # MC404
-This repository contains all the codes I have written for the discipline MC404.
-The language I used was Assembly RISCV.
+This repository contains all the RISCV Assembly codes I wrote for the discipline MC404.